 At the end of the reporting period, the Group assessed impairment for its E&E assets.
 For the purpose of impairment assessment, the recoverable amount of E&E assets was determined using judgement and internal estimates.
-The recoverable amount is the higher of fair value less costs of disposal ("FVLCD") and value in use ("VIU").
+The recoverable amount is the FVLCD.
 FVLCD is the amount obtainable from the sale of an asset or CGU in an arms-length transaction between knowledgeable, willing parties, less the costs of disposal.
-VIU is the present value of estimated future cash flows expected to arise from the continuing use of an asset or CGU and from the disposal at the end of its useful life.
 Recoverable amount was based on the FVLCD model with reference to cash flow forecast provided by management of Company.
 Key assumptions for the FVLCD calculations relate to the estimation of cash flows which include forecasted crude oil prices, sales and gross margin, such estimation is based on the past performance of each cash generating units and management's expectations.
-The post-tax discount rate in measuring the FVLCD was 14% in relation to E&E assets.
+The post-tax discount rate in measuring the FVLCD was 12% (2022: 14%) in relation to E&E assets.

-For the years ended December 31, 2022 and 2021, the Group assessed E&E assets for any indicators of impairment due to higher commodity price sensitivity and changing interest rate expectations.
-Based on the impairment assessment, there was an impairment loss of approximately CAD19,653,000 (2021: nil) recognised during the year ended December 31, 2022.
+For the years ended December 31, 2023 and 2022, the Group assessed E&E assets for any indicators of impairment due to higher commodity price sensitivity and changing interest rate expectations.
+Based on the impairment assessment, nil impairment was recognised in profit and loss during the year ended December 31, 2023 (year ended December 2022: impairment loss of approximately CAD19,653,000).